didix21/mdutils/README.md

 ## Create Headers

-Using ``new_header`` method you can create headers of different levels depending on the style.
+Using the ``new_header`` method you can create headers of different levels depending on the style.
 There are two available styles: 'atx' and 'setext'.
 The first one has til 6 different header levels.
 Atx's levels 1 and 2 are automatically added to the table of contents unless the parameter ``add_table_of_contents`` is set to 'n'.
-The 'setext' style only has two levelsof headers.
+The 'setext' style only has two levels of headers.

 ```python
 mdFile.new_header(level=1, title='Atx Header 1')